 We can give advice on this and help you meet your obligations.
 You can email firstname.lastname@example.org or call 023 8028 5151.

-To discuss if a property is an HMO, or to obtain an application form to register an HMO, email email@example.com or call 023 8028 5151.
+If you would like to discuss whether your property is an HMO, email: email@example.com or call 023 8028 5151.

 We are looking for properties to lease from private owners.
 We can offer: